Danyel Smith: Career

 Smith left Time Inc. in 2001 to pursue a Master of Fine Arts in fiction at the New School University, then published two novels and taught at the university level.
 During this period, Smith worked as a workshop leader at the Radcliffe Publishing Course in Cambridge, Massachusetts, and served on the adjunct faculty of the Writing Program at the New School University.
 While working on her second novel, Bliss, Smith was on the guest faculty at Saint Mary's College of California.
 Smith was also a writer-in-residence at Skidmore College.

 In 2006, Smith returned to Vibe as chief content officer of Vibe Media Group, responsible for the digital as well as the paper platforms.
 Smith's cover profile of Keyshia Cole was featured in Da Capo Press's Best Music Writing 2008.
 After three years, Smith had a short stint at The Washington Posts African-American political site, The Root, before returning to the music industry publication Billboard as editor.
 Smith remained at Billboard until 2012 when she resigned.
 Smith was a 2014 John S. Knight Journalism Fellow at Stanford University.
 In addition to creating the "book-shaped magazine" HRDCVR, Smith and her husband hosted a podcast on iTunes called Relationship Goals, in which they talk about pop culture, hip-hop music and how they make their relationship work.
 From 2016 to 2019, Smith was culture editor at ESPN's The Undefeated.
 Smith regularly appears on network and cable television outlets to provide commentary on entertainment and pop culture topics. and hosts the podcast Black Girl Songbook on Spotify.
+In August 2026, Smith joined The Atlantic as a staff writer following three years as contributing writer at The New York Times Magazine.

 Books

 Smith began writing fiction in 1996 and authored her first novel, More Like Wrestling (Crown), in 2003.
 More Like Wrestling, a coming-of-age story of two sisters growing up in Oakland, drew critical praise and was a San Francisco Chronicle bestseller.
 The New York Times Book Review called it "lyrical and original", while The Washington Post said that Smith's "prose sings with precision".
 The title comes from a quote from philosopher Marcus Aurelius: "the art of living is more like wrestling than dancing."
 In 2005, Smith published her second novel, Bliss, about a female record executive navigating personal and professional challenges in the late 90s.
-Smith's third book, Shine Bright: A Very Personal History of Black Women in Pop (Roc Lit 101/Random House), previously titled She’s Every Woman: The Power of Black Women in Pop Music, is a combination of memoir and criticism that tells the "intimate history of Black women’s music as the foundational story of American pop."
+Smith's third book, Shine Bright: A Very Personal History of Black Women in Pop (Roc Lit 101/Random House), previously titled She's Every Woman: The Power of Black Women in Pop Music, is a combination of memoir and criticism that tells the "intimate history of Black women's music as the foundational story of American pop."